BjoernPetersen/sane_uuid/README.md

 A properly designed UUID library for Dart.

-- v1, v4, and v5 generation
+- Supports v1, v4, and v5 generation
 - Immutable `Uuid` type with equality, comparison and accessors for properties defined by RFC4122
+  - The internal representation of the UUID is a byte array, not a String
 - Support for all syntactically correct UUIDs (regardless of RFC4122 semantics)

 ## Usage